Time 30-60 minutes

 Add a web action to receive data from the “/get” action

-The setupWebActions() subroutine should now look like:
+The setupWebActions() subroutine should now be updated as follows:

 void setupWebActions(){